DrThomasAger/smile/README.md

 ```

 But repeating this may just be adding tokens 'because the language says so' - not because it's beneficial.
+These languages weren't designed to instruct LLMs.
+They were made for programming and rendering text.

 Markdown doesn't have native endings at all: